thequietkid79/thequietkid79/README.md

 🌱 I'm currently learning Unreal Engine
 💞 I'm looking to collaborate on Game Dev Projects
 📫 You can reach me at thequietkid4ev@gmail.com
-💻 Currently working towards enhancing my skills
+💻 Currently working on a 2D platformer

 ### 🌐 Socials:
 <div id="badges" align="left">